Transforming personal washing practices

 A key area of our research is sustainable household water consumption.
 The average person in Ireland consumes around 150 litres of treated water per day.
 Almost 40% of this goes towards personal washing practices – the focus of CONSENSUS’s water research.
 When trying to encourage lower water use within the home, conventional approaches focus on minor changes, for example making small efficiency improvements to showers, or providing information on environmental impacts.
 Our study seeks to evaluate how the entire practice of washing could be transformed – noting how both hardware and invisible social and governance systems shape our washing routines and expectations through time and across space.

-We applied a process of participatory, practice-oriented (POP) backcasting.
+In Phase I of our research, we applied a process of participatory, practice-oriented (POP) backcasting.
 Elaborated here, this process involved the collaborative design of future scenarios for sustainable washing.
 Each scenario contains ideas for new technologies, norms, skills and expectations that together could transform how washing is performed.
 Scenario stories and images, show futures where people adapt their washing behaviour according to natural weather fluctuations, waterless gels are used in times of water stress, and live feedback is provided on water consumption at point of use.
 Action plans were collaboratively designed containing educational, policy and technological interventions that collectively could transform our washing.
 We are continuing to explore these results with key stakeholders.

 WaterWise Exhibit: Science Gallery & beyond